msmdev/gpcca/README.txt

 This file is part of GPCCA.

 Copyright (c) 2018, 2017 Bernhard Reuter
+with contributions of Marcus Weber and Susanna Röblitz

 If you use this code or parts of it, cite the following reference: